craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 ## Consumable
 ### Potions
+> A 'Potion' as a unit of measurement

 | Name (Source)               | Mechanic                                                                                                                                                    | Cost @ Market | Regions Producing |
 | --------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- | ----------------- |